Reviews

 Minimum Investment

 There is no minimum investment requirement with Masterworks.
-That makes its platform more accessible to investors interested in alternative investments.
+This makes the platform more accessible to investors interested in alternative investments.

 masterworks features